carlosascari/hi/README.md

 ### Language Detection

-Currently [https://www.npmjs.com/package/language-detect](language-detect) is used to detect the language via a shebang string or filename extension if possible, or using a Bayesian [https://github.com/tj/node-language-classifier](Classifier) with a few languages supported:
+Currently [language-detect](https://www.npmjs.com/package/language-detect) is used to detect the language via a shebang string or filename extension if possible, or using a [Bayesian Classifier](https://github.com/tj/node-language-classifier) with a few languages supported:

 * Ruby
 * Python